papaie-code/SatarCleaner/README.md

 ---------------------------------------------------

-Thats all the corection please go see the github
+Thats all the corection please go see my GitHub papaie-code

 Get all the update on my channel to keep clean you're pc